 Our month in Guanajauto really flew by!
 We loved going down into Centro, Guanajuato’s city center.
 And we loved seeing the beautiful European style buildings.
 There are so many museums for our family to visit.
 And the street food vendors and art vendors are fun to see.
 We even watched a ballet performance at one of the local theaters.
 Since we had a lot of time, we didn’t feel rushed in seeing all there is to see in Guanajuato.

 Learn more about slow traveling with kids in this post.

 Our favorite family-friendly things to do in Guanajuato

 After spending a month in Guanajuato, we felt like we really had a chance to get a feel for what the city has to offer.
 Many of Guanajuato’s sites are located around the center of town, known as Centro.
 So if you’re looking for hotels or Airbnbs, look for places that are accessible to Centro.

-If you’re planning to visit Guanajuato, here’s a list of our favorite family-friendly things to do in Guanajuato, Mexico.
+After you’ve taken your introductory tour, then you can go deeper into discovering all that Guanajuato has to offer.
+Here’s a list of our favorite family-friendly things to do in Guanajuato, Mexico.